openedx/openedx-aspects/docs/how-tos/dbt_extensions.rst

 The easiest way to install dbt core is to use pip in a python3 virtual environment.

-See `aspects/requirements.txt`_ for the specific package versions used by Aspects.
+See `aspects-dbt requirements.txt`_ for the specific package versions used by Aspects.

 .. code-block:: bash